SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 • Glass Ionomer Dental Fillings

 Indirect fillings are created outside the mouth, usually in a dental laboratory.
 They are then bonded to the tooth during a second appointment.
-Dentists choose indirect fillings for larger areas or when extra strength is needed.

 • Inlays